Congrats to our 2025 NMSG Shark Tank winner!

 - Expected outcome and next steps, including plans for future study and funding bids

 - Based on review of abstracts, selected applicants will present their proposal at the NMSG Shark Tank at the annual meeting.
-The Sharks are a panel of experts who will scrutinise your plans.
+The Sharks are a panel of experts who will scrutinize your plans.
 Your presentations will take the following format:

 Presentation

-The presentation is an “elevator pitch”.
+The presentation is an “elevator pitch.”
 You don’t need to cover everything, but it is necessary to clearly articulate the overall research plan, significance of the project, aims/objectives, supportive background/data, and the budget.
 Sharks like to be entertained and be sure you make your pitch understandable, or they will become hungry.
 Be prepared to discuss the following during the question and answer period:

 - Clearly defined hypothesis, aim(s), and objective(s)